Asymmetric-InfoSec/Power-Response/README.md

 3. Move executable to `BIN`

 Another big shout out to Michael Cohen for his work on Velociraptor!

+#### Eric Zimmerman's Tools

+We use the following executables from Eric's tools that can be found at https://ericzimmerman.github.io/#!index.md

+1. `PECmd`
+1. `JLECmd`

+Huge shout out to Eric and his tools!
+They make easy analysis work of the data that Power-Response collects.

 ### Start Power-Response